piyushagarwal08/JU-Notes/Automation.md

 3. When a file is either deleted or moved to another location
 4. When current License is expired

-## Role Bases Access Control : Role Types
+## Role Based Access Control : Role Types
 * The Control Room license management is made more granular and controlled via seperate permissions
 1. ```View License Permission``` ~> View license details from the Licenses page
 2. ```Manage User Device License Permission``` ~> Allocate / deallocate / release licenses